Dealing with Homesickness: You’re Not Alone

 Missing Home Doesn’t Make You Weak — It Makes You Human

 No matter how ready you feel before moving abroad, homesickness always finds a way to sneak in.
-Maybe it’s during a quiet dinner alone.
-Or when a family celebration is happening back in India and you’re not there.
-Or just during random moments when you hear a song or smell something familiar.
+Maybe it’s during a quiet dinner alone, or when a family celebration is happening back in India and you’re not there.
+Or perhaps it’s just when you hear a familiar song or smell something comforting.

-Dealing with homesickness as an NRI is completely normal — and learning how to manage it can make your life abroad feel more stable and supported.
+Dealing with homesickness as an NRI is completely normal — and learning how to manage it can make your life abroad feel more stable and emotionally grounded.
+Many Indians missing home abroad feel the same way, but few talk about it openly.

-But here’s the good news: it doesn’t last forever, and you can learn to manage it with grace and strength.
+The truth is, this emotional ache is part of the adjustment process.
+But here’s the good news — it doesn’t last forever, and you can learn to handle it with strength and grace.

 1. Accept the Feeling — Don’t Fight It